-Make this delicious gluten-free pumpkin cranberry and serve it for brunch or anytime you want to impress your non-keto friends.
+Make this delicious pumpkin cranberry bread recipe and for brunch or anytime you want to impress your non-keto friends.

-However, this year I wanted to give this well-loved recipe a twist by adding fresh cranberries to the batter.
+However, this fall season, I gave this well-loved recipe a twist by adding fresh cranberries to the batter.

-It’s not the first time I combine the fall flavors of pumpkin and cranberries in fact I have a tasty keto pumpkin cranberry skillet cake that you should also give a try.
-It’s not only delicious but super easy to make.
+It’s not the first time I combined the fall flavors of pumpkin and cranberries.
+In fact, I have a tasty keto pumpkin cranberry skillet cake that you should try.

 While you are at it make sure you check out our entire collection of keto pumpkin recipes that are sure to keep you committed to keto all pumpkin season long.

 Keto Pumpkin Cranberry Bread

-The way I see it if Starbucks continues to make the arrival of all things pumpkin earlier every year so can I.
+If Starbucks continues to make the arrival of all things pumpkin earlier every year, so can I.

 In our home nothing announces pumpkin season in our home like a loaf of pumpkin bread baking in the oven.

 This recipe calls for both almond and flaxseed flours and a generous amount of fall spices.
 I am not one to be stingy with spices and this was no exception.

 The combination of flours produces a moist yet dense quick bread that holds up to slicing, toasting, and slathering with butter.
 Plus, it’s naturally high in fiber, making it easier to add fiber to your keto diet.